frhagn/Typewriter/README.md

 }
 ```
 Step 6: Save the class.

-When the class is saved a new TypeScript class matching the template is added to the project
+Each time a class matching the filter in the template is saved a new TypeScript class matching the template is added to the project.

 ## Links
 [Documentation](http://frhagn.github.io/Typewriter)
 [Download from Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/e1d68248-f30e-4a5d-bf18-31399a0bcfa6)

+More info coming soon :)